Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Ultimately, while memory care represents the highest cost among senior living options in Brigham City, the specialized services it provides for individuals with dementia or Alzheimer’s disease are crucial for families seeking to ensure quality care for their loved ones.

-Country Lane Acquisition Ii allows Alzheimer’s patients to receive dementia and Alzheimer’s care in Brigham City, Utah.
-It can house no more than 15 seniors at a time.
-It offers amenities such as access to geriatric nurse practitioner, dressing and grooming assistance and special dementia programs to lower anxiety and is located at 985 South 800 West, in 84302 zip code area in Box Elder county.
+Country Lane Acquisition Ii enables older adults to receive dementia care in Brigham City, Utah.
+It can provide accommodations to no more than 15 Brigham City residents at a time.
+It offers amenities like secure campus to prevent wandering, help with grooming and getting dressed and excellent caregiver-to-resident ratio and is situated at 985 South 800 West, in 84302 zip code area inside Box Elder county.

-Situated at 126 West 1550 South, Perry, Utah, 84302, Beehive Homes Of Perry is able to aid any Box Elder county older adult with daily tasks and provides services like scheduled transportation, emergency system with constant monitoring and aid with dining and meal choices.
-Beehive Homes Of Perry contains a total of 20 dementia and Alzheimer’s units.
+Situated at 126 West 1550 South, Perry, Utah, 84302, Beehive Homes Of Perry is able to provide assistance to any Box Elder county dementia or Alzheimer’s disease sufferer with daily living activities and provides services such as scheduled escort services, home-like community rooms that promote socialization and puzzles and other memory care activities.
+Beehive Homes Of Perry contains a total of 20 Alzheimer’s care units.

 When seeking memory care in Brigham City, Utah, many families wonder if Medicare will cover the associated costs.
 Medicare, the federal health insurance program for individuals 65 and older, can provide assistance, but its coverage for memory care is limited and may not fully cover the services needed for long-term care.